-Located on Pigeon Island, 7.9 miles south of Moores Pen, this beach is on the Northwest coast of the island, You should consider stopping by even if you are not staying particularly close by.
+Positioned near the center of Pigeon Island, 7.9 miles south of Moores Pen, this beach is on the Northwest edge of the island, You should consider dropping by even if you aren't staying particularly close by.

 Powdery white sands typify this beach which is best known for its snorkeling possibilities.
 The reef is prolific, teeming with fish, turtles, and even the blacktip reef shark.

 Please note that public restrooms are not available, so if you're visiting with small children you might want to consider a different location.